SMARTKT/CommentGrade/README.md

 git clone https://github.com/glennrp/libpng.git

 ```
-_Rename the folder CommentProbe-master to CommentProbe_
+_Rename the folder CommentGrade-master to CommentGrade_
 The directory structure after this clone

 ```
- ├── CommentProbe
+ ├── CommentGrade
  ├── project
  │   ├── libpng

  ```

-Do a cd .. and go back to the directory containing CommentProbe and project
+Do a cd .. and go back to the directory containing CommentGrade and project

-### Part 2 - Correlated Knwoledge Graph generation process (developed into a tool named SmartKT)
+### Part 2 - Correlated Knowledge Graph generation process (developed into a tool named SmartKT)

-1. Download SmartKT - tool used to generate intermediate output which is used in CommentProbe.
+1. Download SmartKT - tool used to generate intermediate output which is used in CommentGrade.
 The url to download it from is -
 `https://tinyurl.com/knowledgeGraphSmartKT`.
 This will redirect to a Google Drive folder which contains  the zip file - `SmartKT.zip`.
 Only this file is required.
 The non zipped version is also there and can be also be downloaded. if you donwloaded the zipped version, extract it (the extraction process will take some time = ~10 mins).

 If clang-9 is not set up on the system, then it has to be installed.